-Jessica defaults on her credit card repayments with data holder, BankaLot Ltd. Jessica authorises BankaLot to disclose her CDR data to accredited person, CreditCardFinder Pty Ltd, which sends BankaLot a consumer data request on Jessica's behalf.
-Shortly after Jessica is notified that the data has been collected, Jessica requests CreditCardFinder to correct her repayment history to show that no default was made with BankaLot.
+Jessica decides to change credit card provider.
+Jessica authorises her current data holder BankaLot Ltd to disclose her CDR data to accredited person, CreditCardFinder Pty Ltd, which sends BankaLot a consumer data request on Jessica's behalf.
+Shortly after Jessica is notified that the data has been collected, Jessica requests CreditCardFinder to correct the annual fee amount on her account, as she believes her annual fees are lower.